Video: Move-in day for the Class of 2017

 Resident students are permitted to bring refrigerators counter-height or smaller.
 Refrigerators, freezers, and microwaves (or any combination of the three) are available to rent through Collegiate Storage.
 Visit Collegiate Storage and Rental online for information on renting per semester or for the academic year.

 There are four residence halls on campus; Harborview Hall, Parker Towers Hall, Guild Hall, and Foundation Hall.
 Halls offer double, single, and suite-style living.
 Medical accommodations are provided with appropriate documentation.
-Only resident students are permitted in the halls with the exception of first year commuter students paired to a first year floor in Harborview Hall or Greek students paired to a fraternity or sorority floor in Parker Towers Hall.
+Only resident students are permitted in the halls.
+All guests must be signed in at the front desk.
 Resident students must present their ID card at the front desk of each hall; each hall is staffed by a desk attendant 24-hours a day.

 The Public Safety office is open Monday-Friday, 7:30am-4:00pm.
 The Main Gate on Howard Avenue is staff 24-hours a day and can be reached at 718-390-3148.
 Officers are available 24-hours each day and may be dispatched to emergency situations.
 Additionally, Emergency Blue Light Phones are located throughout campus and connect directly to Public Safety.
 The Public Safety office is also responsible for issuing parking passes.